Skip to main content

 Movement and Physical Activity

 Physical activity is a powerful tool for managing cortisol, but the type and intensity of exercise matter.
-Regular, moderate-intensity exercise, such as brisk walking, jogging, swimming, or cycling, can help to over time.
+Regular, moderate-intensity exercise, such as brisk walking, jogging, swimming, or cycling, can help to lower cortisol levels over time.
 Exercise increases the production of endorphins, the body’s natural mood elevators, which can counteract the effects of stress.

 It also improves sleep quality, which is essential for cortisol regulation.
 However, it’s important to avoid overtraining.
 High-intensity, prolonged exercise without adequate rest can be perceived by the body as a significant stressor, leading to an increase in cortisol levels.
 The key is to find a balance that feels good for your body.